aws-samples/realtime-health-data-insights-dynamodb/README.md

 ```

 - To load test the aggregation and insights API, you can deploy the "Distributed Load Testing (DLT) on AWS" solution available here [DLT on AWS](https://aws.amazon.com/solutions/implementations/distributed-load-testing-on-aws/).

-Once deployed you can invoke the insights API using the API Gateway end point that was provisioned as part of deployment process.
-Please refer to the API URL from the deployment output
+Once deployed you can invoke the insights API using the API Gateway end point that was provisioned as part of deployment process. **Please refer to the API URL from the deployment output**.

 **Sample load test reference at scale**